bsc-pm/ompss-ee/01-examples/array-sum-fortran/README.rst

    ENDDO !
 K
    !$OMP TASKWAIT

-Things to do with this example:
+**Goals of this exercise**

- * Code is completely annotated, you DON’T need to modify it
+ * Code is completely annotated, you DON’T need to modify it.
- * Review source code, check different directives and their clauses
+ * Review source code, check different directives and their clauses.
+Try to understand what they mean.
- * Check different  versions  (performance, instrumented & debug)
+ * Check different compiled versions (performance, instrumented & debug).
- * Check other runtime options (schedulers,... )
+ * Check other runtime options (schedulers, throttle,... ).
- * Check (scalability), execute for different number of thread and compute speed-up
+ * Check (scalability), execute using different number of threads and compute speed-up.
- * Get a task dependency graph to analyse dependences
+ * Get a task dependency graph to analyse dependences.
- * Get different paraver traces and visualize them: thread state, task name,...
+ * Get different paraver traces and analyse them: use paraver configure files (.pcf) in order to visualize thread state, task name,...